 A companion to the exclusionary rule is the "fruit of the poisonous tree" doctrine.
 Under this doctrine, a court may exclude from trial not only evidence that itself was seized in violation of the Constitution but also any other evidence that is derived from an illegal search.
 For example, suppose a defendant is arrested for kidnapping and later confesses to the crime.
 If a court subsequently declares that the arrest was unconstitutional, the confession will also be deemed tainted and ruled inadmissible at any prosecution of the defendant on the kidnapping charge.

 If you're facing criminal charges, the exclusionary rule could end up determining the outcome in your case.
 However, courts do not automatically exclude evidence unlawfully obtained by law enforcement.
 Instead it's up to your legal defense team to evaluate the evidence and make the appropriate objections.
-That's why it's critical to have strong legal representation from the very start of your case.
-Fortunately, there are skilled criminal defense attorneys near you.
-Speak to one today for a free initial case evaluation.
+That's why it's critical to have a strong criminal defense lawyer from the very start of your case.